-The organisation's management shall review the result of the internal audit and the organisation's PEFC chain of custody at least annually.
+The organisation's management shall review the results of internal audits and the organisation's PEFC chain of custody at least annually.

 2.7 Complaints

 The organisation shall establish procedures for dealing with complaints from suppliers, customers and other parties relating to its chain of custody.